-Do these simple things to make each meal healthier
+Do these simple things to make each meal healthier:

-- Add 1 to 2 slices of low fat cheese to a sandwich - Serve milk or soy milk with meals - $^{\textcircled{10}}$ Make meals that have more vegetables and beans and less meat - Broil, bake, grill or steam your food
+- " Add 1 to 2 slices of low fat cheese to a sandwich. - " Serve milk or soy milk with meals. - " Make meals that have more vegetables and beans and less meat. - " Broil, bake, grill or steam your food.

-Other easy tips for healthy eating
+Other easy tips for healthy eating:

-- Give kids water to drink during snack time and when they're thirsty.
-Serve milk with meals. - Serve breakfast to get the day started right.
-Whole grain cereal or toast made from whole grain bread are good choices.
-Add some fruit and milk for a healthy breakfast. - Turn off the TV during meals and enjoy your meals together - Remember that kids will do what you do.
-If you make healthy choices, they will too!
+- " Give kids water to drink during snack time and when they're thirsty.
+Serve milk with meals. - " Serve a healthy breakfast, such as whole grain cereal or toast, along with fruit and milk. - " Turn off the TV during meals and enjoy your meals together. - " Remember that kids will do what you do.
+If you make healthy choices, they will too! - " Go to www.mass.gov/MassInMotion to find more tips on healthy eating.